Q:

 Design a helper method

-Using a two-pointer technique, we can check whetherString(i, j)
+Using a two-pointer technique, we can check whetherString(i, j)is a palindrome in O(n).Enumerate all substring lengths

-, from large to small.
+k, from large to small.

-For each length, check all substringsString(i, i+k-1)
+For each length, check all substringsString(i, i+k-1).

 If a palindrome is found, return it as the result.